Initiative

 During a standard turn, players can perform each of the following activities.

-INTERACTION: Players can perform simple object or social interactions such as reaching into a carried pouch or pack to retrieve an item, callout out or making a gesture towards another character, or interacting with a physical object in the scene such as opening a door.
+INTERACTION: Players can perform simple object or social interactions such as reaching into a carried pouch or pack to retrieve an item, calling out or making a gesture toward another character, or interacting with a physical object in the scene, such as opening a door.
 Interactions should be quick and concise and limited to what is reasonable for the scope of their turn.

-ACTION: Players can perform a single action, towards a single target, within range.
-Players can invoke one or more relevant features to boost or extend their action as long as any limits on the feature are met.
+ACTION: Players can perform a single action towards a target within range.
+Players can invoke one or more relevant features to boost or extend their action as long as the trigger on the feature is satisfied.

 HOLDING AN ACTION